Assistant Professor, Department of Real Estate, University of Washington

 Areas of Interest

-David Barnes is an Associate Professor and Director of the Health & Societies Program in the Department of History and Sociology of Science in the School of Arts and Sciences, where he teaches the history of medicine and public health.
-Prior to his time at Penn, Barnes taught for a year at the Institute for Liberal arts at Emory University and for seven years in the History of Science Department at Harvard University.
+David Barnes is Associate Professor and Director of the Health and Societies Major in the Department of History and Sociology of Science in the School of Arts and Sciences, where he teaches the history of medicine and public health.
+Prior to joining Penn, Barnes taught for a year at the Institute for Liberal arts at Emory University and for seven years in the History of Science Department at Harvard University.
 His current research is concentrated in the history of infectious disease, epidemiology, and public health; nineteenth-century urban European social and cultural history; and the politics of international disease control programs.
 He has a forthcoming book on the history of the Lazaretto Quarantine Station, located outside of Philadelphia.

 Barnes, David.
 2006.
 The Great Stink of Paris and the Nineteenth-Century Struggle against Filth and Germs.
 Baltimore, MD: Johns Hopkins University Press.

 Barnes, David.
-1995.
+1 995.
 The Making of a Social Disease: Tuberculosis in Nineteenth-Century France.
-Berkley, CA: University of California Press.
+University of California Press.

-Professor Emeritus of Practice in City and Regional Planning; Director, Urban Design Program
+Professor Emeritus of Practice in City and Regional Planning

 Areas of Interest

-Jonathan Barnett is Professor Emeritus of Practice in City and Regional Planning and Director of the Urban Design Program in the School of Design.
-He is an architect and planner as well as an educator, and is the author of numerous books and articles on the theory and practice of city design.
+Jonathan Barnett is Professor Emeritus of Practice in City and Regional Planning and former Director of the Urban Design Program in the School of Design.
+He is an architect and planner as well as an educator and is the author of numerous books and articles on the theory and practice of city design.
 He has been an advisor to the cities of Charleston, SC, Cleveland, Kansas City, Miami, Nashville, New York City, Norfolk, Omaha, and Pittsburgh in the United States, as well as Xiamen and Tianjin in China.
-He has been the William Henry Bishop visiting professor at Yale, the Eschweiler Professor at the University of Wisconsin, the Kea Distinguished Visiting Professor at the University of Maryland, and the Sam Gibbons Eminent Scholar at the University of South Florida.
-Jonathan Barnett was awarded the Dale Prize for Excellence in Urban Design and Regional Planning as well as the Athena Medal from the Congress for the New Urbanism.
+He has been the William Henry Bishop visiting professor at Yale, the Eschweiler Professor at the University of Wisconsin, the Kea Distinguished Visiting Professor at the University of Maryland, and the Sam Gibbons Eminent Scholar at the University of South Florida, and is a guest professor at Southeast University in Nanjing.
+With his co-author, Larry Beasley, he teaches an on-line course, Ecodesign for Cities and Suburbs, which is available on edX.
+Barnett was awarded the Dale Prize for Excellence in Urban Design and Regional Planning, the Athena Medal from the Congress for the New Urbanism, and the William H. Whyte Award from the Partners for Livable Communities for being a pioneer in urban design education and practice.

 Eugénie L. Birch